Manoranjankumarsaha/Manoranjankumarsaha/README.md

 # 💫 About Me:
-👋 Hi, I’m a Software Engineer | Technical Lead | Aspiring Software Architect<br>🚀 Professional Summary<br><br>Seasoned Software Engineering Leader with 10+ years of experience delivering scalable, secure, and high-performance solutions across enterprise and cloud-native environments.
-Proven background transitioning from Lead Full-Stack Developer into Technical Lead and Software Architect roles, with a strong focus on system design, cloud architecture, DevOps enablement, and AI-driven innovation.<br><br>Recognized for bridging business strategy and technical execution, mentoring high-performing teams, and driving engineering best practices aligned with Agile, DevOps, and Clean Architecture principles.
+👋 Hi, I’m a Software Engineer | Technical Lead | Aspiring Software Architect<br><br>🚀 Professional Summary<br>Seasoned Software Engineering Leader with 10+ years of experience delivering scalable, secure, and high-performance solutions across enterprise and cloud-native environments.
+Proven background transitioning from Lead Full-Stack Developer into Technical Lead and Software Architect roles, with a strong focus on system design, cloud architecture, DevOps enablement, and AI-driven innovation.<br>Recognized for bridging business strategy and technical execution, mentoring high-performing teams, and driving engineering best practices aligned with Agile, DevOps, and Clean Architecture principles.
 Passionate about building resilient platforms, enabling data-driven decision-making, and leveraging AI and Generative AI to unlock new product capabilities.

 ## 🌐 Socials: